robertybob/es-theme-tv/README.md

 ## To Do

-1. Figure out how to put videos behind the TV i.e. so it takes up the whole of the TV's screen
-2. Use different system banners for the detailed etc. views.
+1. Use different system banners for the detailed etc. views.
-3. In system view, add an image to the tv that changes per system
+2. In system view, add an image to the tv that changes per system